-Quality of Life in Symptomatic Anterior Cruciate Ligament Reconstructed Individuals, With and Without Radiographic Knee Osteoarthritis.
+Quality of Life in Symptomatic Individuals After Anterior Cruciate Ligament Reconstruction, With and Without Radiographic Knee Osteoarthritis.

 Filbay SR., Ackerman IN., Dhupelia S., Arden NK., Crossley KM.